Is it possible to be starving while munching on a hot chicken shawarma topped with homemade garlic sauce?

 In ‘Coffee, Juice, Shawarma: Tiny Traces of Normal Life in a Ruined Gaza,’ the NYT attempts to showcase life in the Gaza Strip, where most residents are allegedly “struggling just to survive Israel’s assault on Hamas,” with experts predicting “imminent” famine.

-But then the article takes an oddly contradictory turn, painting a strikingly different picture of Gaza life: one of long lines at Chef Warif, a well-known eatery in northern Gaza, where customers queue for “Syrian-style shawarma sandwiches” wrapped in flatbread and topped with the restaurant’s signature garlic sauce.
+But then the article takes an oddly contradictory turn, painting a strikingly different picture of Gaza life: one of long lines at Chef Warif, a well-known eatery in central Gaza, where customers queue for “Syrian-style shawarma sandwiches” wrapped in flatbread and topped with the restaurant’s signature garlic sauce.

 And yet, the NYT now paints a picture of families queueing up for shawarma, not survival.
 Customers’ primary complaint?
 That the meat isn’t as fresh as before the Hamas-led terror attacks on October 7 last year.